 - 3.2.
-Where a DNS planning application is made electronically, the DNSPWO contains provision which requires the applicant to deposit a hard copy of the planning application to both the Welsh Ministers and the LPA.
+Prior to the provisions inserted into the DNSPWO by the first 2020 Order, where a DNS planning application is made electronically, the DNSPWO contains provision which requires the applicant to deposit a hard copy of the planning application to both the Welsh Ministers and the LPA.
 The purpose of this is for practical reasons, such as to enable the LPA and for the Welsh Ministers to have a hard copy at hand to analyse the application, which is the preferred format of many officers and appointed persons who will examine the application. - 3.3.
-Doing nothing would mean this requirement would remain in place, were an application submitted electronically.
+Doing nothing would mean this requirement would be reinstated, were an application submitted electronically.